The Quarterly Wealth Reset: Audit, Pivot, and Accelerate in 90 Days for $110K–$130K Operators

 Founder hours: 52 weekly → 34 weekly (35% reduction)

-Set 3 objectives per quarter.
-Track weekly.
-Hit targets or pivot mid-quarter if data demands it.
+Set 3 objectives per quarter, track them weekly, and hit targets or pivot mid-quarter when the data demands it.

 Hour 1: Data collection